kbarni/garglk/README.md

  * Two finger single tap on bottom-left side of the game screen: move cursor to the beginning of the word to the left
  * Two finger single tap on top-right side of the game screen: delete character right of cursor (= DEL key)
  * Two finger single tap on middle-right side of the game screen: delete characters right of cursor until first whitespace
- * Two finger single tap on bottom-right side of the game screen: move cursor to the beginning of the next word
+ * Two finger single tap on bottom-right side of the game screen: **display keyboard**
+    - *use this gesture if the keyboard disappears after opening a game file*
  * Two finger single tap on top-center of the game screen: command history: previous (= key "cursor up")
  * Two finger single tap on bottom-center of the game screen: command history: next (= key "cursor down")